iilumme/FAFStats/README.md

 [Class diagram](https://github.com/iilumme/FAFStats/blob/master/ClassDiagram.png)

 ## Issues
-Login via FAF oAuth does not currently work, as a workaround you can log in as ANY user for testing purposes.
+FAF oAuth does not currently work, as a workaround you can log in as ANY user for testing purposes.

 To test admin functionality use played id: 133636